We provide extra support for residents with sharps and other clinical waste. These collection services are free and confidential.

 Clinical waste excluding sharps needs to be put into special collection bags.
 Your doctor or healthcare worker will explain to you which bags you need and who provides them.

-If you need this service, download and complete the application form.
+If you need this service, download the application form and complete it with your healthcare professional.

 What happens next

-Once we have processed your application we will advise you of your collection day and how to put your bags out.
+We will advise you of your collection day and how to put your bags out once we have received and processed your completed application form.